Złotoryja

 Złotoryja ([zwɔtɔˈrɨja]; Goldberg, [ˈɡɔltˌbɛʁk]; Latin: Aureus Mons, Aurum) is a historic town in Lower Silesian Voivodeship in southwestern Poland, the administrative seat of Złotoryja County, and of the smaller Gmina Złotoryja.
-Having been granted town privileges in 1211, Złotoryja is the oldest town in Poland.
+Złotoryja is the first town in Poland to be granted town privileges, in 1211,.
 Since the Middle Ages, it was a centre of gold and copper mining.
 Złotoryja was also featured among the most beautiful towns in Poland due to its location and architectural heritage.

 Geography

 The town is located in the historic Lower Silesia region on the right bank of the Kaczawa river, about 20 km southwest of Legnica.
-In the south, the Katzbach Mountains (Góry Kaczawskie) stretch up to the Krkonoše range of the Western Sudetes.
-Currently Złotoryja has approximately 16,000 inhabitants and is one of the important centres of basalt mining.
+In the south, the Kaczawskie Mountains stretch up to the Karkonosze range of the Western Sudetes.
+According to the Central Statistical Office data, as of January 2023, the city had 14,337 inhabitants and is one of the important centres of basalt mining.

 Town's name

 During its long existence Złotoryja was referred to by various names.
 Since the Middle Ages it was referred to as either Aurum (Latin for "gold"), Aureus Mons ("Golden Mountain"), Goldberg (German for "Golden Mountain") or by its Polish name.
 Złotoryja in Polish literally means "gold-digging", referring to historic gold-panning sites on the Kaczawa river.